 Transports

 Transports are skills that expose agent communication endpoints for different protocols.
-They bridge external protocols (OpenAI Completions, A2A, Realtime, ACP) to the agent's internal handoff system.
+They bridge external protocols (OpenAI Completions, A2A, Realtime, ACP, UAMP) to the agent's internal handoff system.

 Overview